-- LTS are fairly easy to use: in most organisations, many technical staff could perform a loss measurement.
+- LTS are easy to use.
+In most organisations, many technical staff could perform a loss measurement.

 - Most LTS can be used to measure the absolute power of a transmitter or receiver, and some can be used as a tone transmitter or detector.

 - If the LTS measures return loss as well, the requirements for optical TDR evaluation may be eliminated in some cases.

 - Some LTS provide the simplest possible solution of all types since their automation makes them less complex to use than a separate source and meter.

 - A single LTS instrument may be cheaper than a separate source and meter, and so may be a cheaper solution in some cases.

 These are widely used by almost everyone involved in hands-on work, since it is the simplest way to ensure that connections are up to standard.
 Used during work on component manufacture, equipment manufacture, cables and transmission systems.
 In this role, it is used to to formally accept end-to-end loss specifications, and sometimes to measure return loss.